Traffic Safety

 Explain why a fatigued driver must not operate a motor vehicle.

-Describe how drivers must plan to be alert for safely transporting
+Describe how drivers must plan to be alert for safely

-families, friends, Scouts, and themselves.
+transporting families, friends, Scouts, and themselves.

 d.

-Describe mistakes that new drivers make, how those mistakes increase
+Describe mistakes that new drivers make, how those mistakes

-driving behavior affects automobile insurance rates.
+risk, and how driving behavior affects automobile insurance

 2.